 The Nottingham Summer School is usually a residential experience where participants can explore the campus and experience student life for themselves.
-Due to the global pandemic, the 2020 summer school was delivered digitally via Sutton Trust Online.
+Due to the global pandemic, the 2020 and 2021 summer schools were delivered digitally via Sutton Trust Online.
 This was a great alternative, and Nottingham had the best participant engagement of all the 20+ Sutton Trust Summer Schools.

 Please note, benefits such as enhanced contextual offers and the bursary apply to Nottingham Summer School completers regardless of the delivery type.

 What do I have to do to get a place on a summer school?

 You have to be studying in Year 12, going into Year 13, and attending a state-maintained school/college.
 Places are limited and selection is based on a number of school and personal criteria.

 Applications are all made online through the Sutton Trust and the links will be available on these webpages from Tuesday 11th January.
 Applications will close at midday on the Wednesday 9th March, and we’ll contact you in early April to let you know if you have a place.